djcooke/compendium/knowledge.md

 The number of enemies you must kill to activate the Cairns is random, with a range that varies depending on the floorset.
 The range for the Cairn of Passage is listed on each floorset page.
-The range for the Cairn of Return is likely the same, but that is unverified.
+The Cairn of Return generally has a lower limit of 2-3 kills more than the Cairn of Passage.
+Both Cairns likely have the same upper limit for a given floorset, but this is unverified.

 Each Cairn appears in a random room on each floor with the exception that the Cairn of Passage cannot appear in the starting room.